 To change the outline color, select Edit -> Preferences.
 Under the Display Window tab, there is a Color Scheme section on the right side.
 To the right of Selected Panel, click the blue box to bring up the Set Selected Panel Border Color window.
 Select a new color from the swatches and click OK.
 Click OK to close the User Preferences window.
 Switch between panels to refresh the box to the selected color.

-Display the Reflectivity data using the Radar Sweep View in 2D Display type in the left panel.
+Display the reflectivity data using the Radar Sweep View in 2D display type in the left panel.

 Select the left panel of the Main Display, and return to the Field Selector tab of the Data Explorer.

 Under Fields, select Reflectivity.
 The available displays will list under Displays.
-Choose the Radar Sweep View in 2D display type.
+Choose the Radar Displays -> Radar Sweep View in 2D display type.

 Click Create Display.

-Display the 3D View in the right panel.
+Display the reflectivity data using the Radar Sweep View in 3D display type in the right panel.

 Select the right panel of the Main Display, and return to the Field Selector.

 Under Fields, select Reflectivity.
 The available displays will list under Displays.
-Choose the Radar Sweep View in 3D display type.
+Choose the Radar Displays -> Radar Sweep View in 3D display type.

 Click Create Display.